Vocational Training for the Outdoor Professional

 If you have at least 90 days of aggregate active duty service after Sept.
 10, 2001, and are still on active duty, or if you are an honorably discharged Veteran or were discharged with a service-connected disability after 30 days, you may be eligible for this VA-administered program.

-If you have a service-connected disability, the VA Vocational Rehabilitation and Employment (VR&E) program can help pay for your training with us.
+If you have a service-connected disability, the VA Veteran Readiness and Employment (VR&E) program can help pay for your training with us.
 If approved for this benefit, you will work with and report to a vocational rehabilitation counselor while you take courses.

 Montgomery GI Bill Active Duty® (MGIB-AD) - Chapter 30